brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ### Tools

-Tools and techniques we plan to use:
+Tools and techniques we did use:
  1. High-performance computing: Compute Canada
  2. Preprocessing and feature extraction with Python
  3. Data visualization with Python